Oregon State University College of Science: Medical science programs (pre-med)

 The college of science is closely aligned with top medical schools throughout the nation.
 On average, 60-to-70 percent of graduate applicants are accepted by their medical school of choice.
 This is an exceptionally high acceptance rate when compared to the 33-to-40 percent national average.
 Top majors at OSU for the pre-med program include:

-Biochemistry and Biophysics, Biochemistry and Molecular Biology, BioHealth Sciences (Ecampus), Biology, Chemistry and Microbiology.
+biochemistry and biophysics, biochemistry and molecular biology, biohealth sciences (Ecampus), biology, chemistry and microbiology.

-A range of special programs in health-related fields are also offered through the college to help students meet entrance requirements for professional schools in clinical laboratory science, dentistry, medicine, optometry, pharmacy, physical therapy, physician assistant, podiatry and veterinary medicine.
+A range of special programs in health-related fields are also offered through the college.
+The variety in curriculum is geared to help students meet entrance requirements for medical schools in most major medical fields, including more specific medical programs in clinical laboratory science, dentistry, optometry, pharmacy, physical therapy, physician assistant, podiatry and veterinary medicine.

-Measure 5
+Budget cuts

 In 1990, Oregon voters passed the historic property-tax reducing Ballot Measure 5.
 Passage of the new law dramatically changed Oregon’s property taxes, greatly reduced funding for many K-12 schools, and helped to eliminate a popular program at the Oregon State University College of Science.
-Following passage of the measure, the college of science was asked by university administrators to find one program to cut to help meet the projected budget cuts.
+Following passage of the measure, the college of science was asked by university administrators to find one program to close to help meet the projected budget cuts.
 Reluctantly, college administrators chose to eliminate the general science department in 1991 and 1992 due to the department's broad curriculum.
 The university's general fund appropriations fell from $117 million in fiscal 1992/93 to $101.2 million for the 1993/94 fiscal year.

 General science classes are still offered through the college curriculum, but only as a series of optional courses or discipline electives.